-- If you or your spouse is working, and you’re covered by an employer sponsored health plan, you qualify for Medicare Special Enrollment Period.
-You can sign up for Medicare anytime, but your Special Enrollment Period ends 8 months after the employment or group health coverage ends.
-You won’t usually pay a late enrollment penalty during a Special Enrollment Period.
+You can sign up for Medicare anytime; however, your Special Enrollment Period ends 8 months after the employment or group health coverage ends.
+You won’t pay a late enrollment penalty if you qualify for a Special Enrollment Period.

 Medigap plans are standardized insurance plans offered by private insurance companies.
 Policies pay medical and hospital costs that Original Medicare does not cover.
 You must have Original Medicare to enroll.

 What is Medigap Coverage?

 You know Original Medicare has out-of-pocket expenses like copayments, coinsurances, and deductibles that you’re responsible for paying.